 - Programs meant to influence public policy as part of AAUW’s powerful voice on behalf of women and girls.

 - Organizing and participating in programs/events to raise money to support local scholarships and Tech Trek camperships.

 - Individual interests such as book clubs, movie groups, hiking, writers group, etc.

-The Danville-Alamo-Walnut Creek American Association of University Women Branch was chartered on June 13, 1969.
+The Danville-Alamo-Walnut Creek American Association of University Women Branch (DAW AAUW) was chartered on June 13, 1969.
 We promote equity for women and girls, lifelong education, and positive societal change.
 Over 240 members belong to our local branch.

 The national AAUW umbrella organization is a 503(c)(3) charitable organization to which our Danville Alamo Walnut Creek AAUW branch belongs as a 501(c)(4) not-for-profit affiliate.
 Our branch solicits donations for a variety of funds managed by AAUW as well for two funds (Local Scholarship Fund and Tech Trek) managed by the AAUW California Special Projects Fund, (AAUW-CA SPF) a different 501(c)(3) organization.
 Donations made directly to the AAUW national organization, or directly to the AAUW-CA SPF funds are tax deductible.